Leveraging Lesson Plan Templates to Improve Teaching Skills

 3. Overemphasis on Structure: Overly structured templates may overlook the dynamic nature of the classroom.

-While specific templates may vary, some common basic components include:
+While specific templates may vary, some standard basic components include:

 1. Lesson Title and Date: Clearly state the lesson’s topic and the date it will be taught.